 Depending on your situation you will need to perform artificial grass maintenance.

-For example, if you have children, pets, shrubs, and trees, you will need to clean your turf more often than those who don’t.
+For example, if you have children, pets, shrubs, and trees, cleaning your artificial grass will be more important to you than those who don’t.

-If you are in a dusty part in San Diego, CA, then you will need to rinse your synthetic grass more often.
+If you are in a naturally dusty area, then you will need to rinse your artificial grass more often.

-Rainy days are great for your grass because you can allow it to wash your lawn and you won’t have to spray it down as often.
+Rainy days are great for your grass because you can allow it to clean artificial grass and you won’t have to spray it down as often.

 Since every situation is different, we strongly suggest modifying your maintenance schedule depending on your needs.